Cold sensitive antibodies: Cryoglobulins antibodies

 Cryoglobulins are abnormal antibodies that only dissolve/disappear at temperature higher than 37 C and form solid or gel-like immune complexes in presence of the environment under 37 C, which can block blood vessels and cause a variety of health problems including inflammation and organ damage.

 Many people affected by cryoglobulins will not experience any unusual signs or symptoms.
 When present, symptoms vary but may include breathing problems; fatigue; glomerulonephritis; joint pain or muscle pain; purpura; Raynaud's phenomenon; skin death; and/or skin ulcers.
 In some cases, the exact underlying cause is unknown; however, cryoglobulinemia can be associated with a variety of conditions including certain types of infection; chronic inflammatory diseases (such as autoimmune disease); and/or cancers of the blood or immune system.
 Treatment varies based on the severity of the condition, the symptoms present in each person and the underlying cause.

-At least 90% of cases having cryoglobulins in body, hepatitis C is to blame, reflecting the importance of preclusion of hepatitis C. The presence of cryoglubulins in body satisfies the criterion of the diagnosis of cryoglobulinemia, a disease that inflame the blood vessels and organs like kidney, nerves, joints, lungs and skin.
+At least 90% of cases having cryoglobulins in body, hepatitis C is to blame, reflecting the importance of preclusion of hepatitis C. The presence of cryoglobulins in body satisfies the criterion of the diagnosis of cryoglobulinemia, a disease that inflame the blood vessels and organs like kidney, nerves, joints, lungs and skin.
 Normally, no cryoglobulins should be found in the body.

 Cryoglobulins more than often do not interact with red blood cells, unless it combines the features of cold agglutinin with cryoglobulins, although the chance is deemed rare.
 Therefore, cryoglobulins don't produce hemolysis effect, however its serious complications such as systemic inflammatory or neoplastic disorders can in turn lead to anemia.

-Comparisons between cryoglobulin, cold agglutinin and Donath–Landsteiner antibodies
+Comparisons between cold agglutinin, Donath–Landsteiner antibodies and cryoglobulin

 Although there is some overlap of symptoms, cryoglobulinemia and cold agglutinin disease differ in the process by which blood vessels become blocked.
 In cryoglobulinemia, antibodies accumulate and block blood vessels.
 In cold agglutinin disease, antibodies (different from those in cryoglobulinemia) attack and kill red blood cells, which then accumulate and block blood vessels.

+Common features among the three conditions above include: